 There are three ways to trigger this workflow

-1) Data Trigger: Whenever new data gets uploaded, it will automatically trigger MLOps workflow, and the model gets built and deployed based on the new data.
+1) Data Trigger: Whenever new data gets uploaded, it automatically triggers MLOps workflow, and the model gets built and deployed based on the new data.

-3) Deployment Changes: Whenever the ML engineer changes the configuration of deployment.
+3) Deployment Changes: Whenever the ML engineer changes the deployment configuration.
 It will trigger this MLOps deployment workflow, and the model will deploy again based on the new deployment configuration.

 MLOps Workload Manager Components